 What to ask before you sign a fleet agreement

 1. What's the exact heavy-duty equipment fleet?
 Get the specifics — "rotator" is vague.
-Peterbilt 1150?
-Kenworth T880 with a Miller Century 1160?
-Real operators will tell you the truck, capacity, and model year without hesitation.
+Ask the rotator's rated capacity (35-ton?
+50?
+75?), how many heavy units they run, and the model year.
+Real operators tell you the truck, capacity, and year without hesitation.

 2. Where are the trucks based?
 A tow company "serving Houston" from a shop 90 miles out will never respond fast to an I-10 breakdown.
 Look for shops in or near the corridors you actually operate on.